8 Activities for teaching slang

 read more »

-10 ways to practise English at home
+10 Ways to practise English at home

 In this article we have 10 activities your students can do at home to practise English between classes.
 They don’t require any prep and your students can do them whenever they have some free time.
 They won’t need to take out any books or even sit at the desk for most of them.